appgardenstudios/hyaline/www/content/documentation-v1/reference/config.md

 - If `auth.type` is `ssh`:
   - If `auth.user` is set, then ssh auth uses that for the user
   - Else ssh auth uses the value `git` for the user
-  - Finally basic auth uses the PEM key specified by `auth.pem` as the ssh auth key.
+  - Finally ssh auth uses the PEM key specified by `auth.pem` as the ssh auth key.
 Note that if `auth.password` is set it is used as the password when decoding in the PEM key.

 For more information on how extraction works please see the documentation for [Extract](../explanation/extract.md).